 3. Buy affordable running clothes.

 If you’re a beginner runner, don’t go out and buy the most expensive stuff you can find.
-Your running shoes might be a little expensive, but your running clothes don’t need to be.
-Since you’re not an elite runner yet, you don’t need to pay elite runner prices.
-Go to a popular sporting store, or even to a secondhand store, to find what you need.
+Your running shoes might be a little pricey, but your running clothes don’t need to be.
+Since you’re not an elite runner yet, you don’t need to pay premium runner prices.
+Instead, go to a popular sporting store, or even a secondhand store, to find what you need.
 Primarily, look for shorts and shirts that will be comfortable to wear while running and sweating.

 4. Find some running buddies.

-Whether you actually run together or just cheer each other on virtually, having running buddies helps.
+Whether you run together or cheer each other on virtually, having running buddies helps.
 Initially, running is as much a mental challenge as it is a physical challenge.
-Having that comradery makes a huge difference!
-You can all sign up for a race (in-person or virtual) together and check-in on your progress as the race gets closer.
+Having that camaraderie makes a huge difference!
+You can all sign up for a race (in-person or virtual) together and check in on your progress as the race gets closer.
 As a new runner, having that friendly encouragement will help keep you on track.

 5. Remember to stretch.

-It’s important to stretch before a run, after a run, and generally throughout the day.
+It’s essential to stretch before, after a run, and generally throughout the day.
 As you start using new muscles, they’re going to tighten up a bit.
-By stretching regularly, you encourage your muscles to loosen back up and be more flexible.
+So you encourage your muscles to loosen back up and be more flexible by stretching regularly.
 Beginner runners, keeping your flexibility up is key to staying injury-free.

 6. Balance your running days with cross-training days and rest days.